 5. Get ready for a world of complexity

 This last category is not really about taking action.
 More of a note to prepare for the hard work ahead.Nearly 80% of companies are officially hybrid.
 Most have a “hybrid at-will” policy, meaning that employees can choose which days they come into the office.
 I’m a big believer in hybrid work.
 But this work model can be tricky for people leaders because it can open up a world of complexity.
 What we need most as people leaders is space to talk through the issues.
 Here are a few challenges I wrestle with most weeks (and I’m not the only one):

 - Fostering relationships and building connections among employees in a hybrid world

 - Making it clear what type of work people should be focused on in-office versus outside the office

 - Introducing fair incentives, benefits, and pay across offices and remote locations

-The workplace experience will influence a person’s time at a company.
+Improving the workplace experience will positively influence a person’s time at a company.
 As people leaders, we’re called on to make it the best experience it can be.
 We need to update our playbooks.
 Provide hybrid options.
 Make coming into the office a habit.
 Encourage in-person collaboration.
 Talk about what engagement looks like among employees.
 And be prepared for hybrid work to get a little messy.